nikdavnik/docs-casa-prod/docs/source/installation/installation.md

 | Update/Clean Repo       | `# apt-get update`                         |
 | Install Gluu Server extension pack     | `# apt-get install gluu-casa`      |

+## Apply patch

+Before proceeding ensure you get the latest *war* file.
+Proceed as follows:

+1. Log in to the Gluu Server chroot:

+    `$ service gluu-server-3.1.6 login`

+    (Or `gluu-serverd-3.1.6 start` for systemd-based distros).

+1. `cd` to `/opt/dist/gluu`

+1. Ensure the VM has Internet access and run `wget https://ox.gluu.org/maven/org/xdi/casa/3.1.6.Final/casa-3.1.6.Final.war`

+1. Rename the file `mv casa-3.1.6.Final.war casa.war`

 ## Run the Setup Script

 The Casa setup script, `setup_casa.py`, adds the application to the Gluu Server, imports required data to LDAP, and applies a number of required configurations in the Gluu Server chroot.

-Log in to the Gluu Server chroot, as follows:

-`$ service gluu-server-3.1.6 login`

-(Or `gluu-serverd-3.1.6 start` for systemd-based distros).

-Then `cd` to the setup scripts directory and run `setup_casa.py`:
+Standing in Gluu Server chroot, `cd` to the setup scripts directory and run `setup_casa.py`:

 ```
 # cd /install/community-edition-setup